The Ultimate Guide to MLM Products: Trends, Categories, and Insights

 1) Wellness and Preventive Health Products

 The global wellness economy is expected to reach $8.5 trillion by 2027, and this increase is expected to be felt in the MLM industry as well.
-As mentioned earlier, Health and wellness have the highest market share among MLM products and will continue to do so in the future.
-The sector will see some innovative trends like functional foods, neutraceuticals, holistic health solutions, and customized recommendations through AI.
+As mentioned earlier, health and wellness have the highest market share among MLM products and will continue to do so in the future.
+The sector will see some innovative trends like functional foods, nutraceuticals, holistic health solutions, and customized recommendations through AI.

 2) Eco-Friendly and Sustainable offerings